Othmar Schoeck: Stylistic shift

 Around 1918 Schoeck's music began a stylistic shift.
 At this time he became involved with the pianist Mary de Senger, who appears to have had a profound influence on his compositional style.
 The second act of his next opera, Venus (1919–1921), employs interesting polyrhythmic and bitonal effects.
 As he became acquainted with the work of Alban Berg and Les six in Paris, he began to feel isolated by his stylistic conservatism.
 By 1922 his former mentor, Busoni, who was now back in Berlin, wrote a letter to Volkmar Andreae, saying: "Schoeck has completely abandoned me.
 I have not entirely given him up.
 He lacks (or lacked) certain ingredients, which are not available at the chemists'.
 Which should however be manufactured in his own laboratory."

 In the summer of 1923 Schoeck visited Arthur Honegger in Paris, and he later participated in the Salzburg ISCM festival.
 Not long afterwards, his affair with de Senger came to an end.
 His distress over the breakup, combined with the shock of the new music he had heard in Paris and Salzburg, seems to have led to a new maturity in his compositional style.
 Two weeks after his affair ended, he composed the song Die Entschwundene (1923), which was "as much a farewell to the tonal world of his previous music as to his departed lover."

 Schoeck was not given to overt signs of gratitude, but he dedicated the song cycle Gaselen (1923), the Sonata for Bass Clarinet and Piano (1927–28), and the Suite in A flat for Strings (1945) to Werner Reinhart.

 His work with the German poet Hermann Burte on the opera Das Schloss Dürande, for production at the Berlin State Opera, caused great controversy for Schoeck with the Swiss, because of his association with artists of Nazi Germany.
 The opera was premiered in Berlin on 1 April 1943 in the presence of Schoeck.
-Schoeck himself did not harbor Nazi sympathies, but the angry Swiss reaction to his actions damaged his reputation and put great strain on Schoeck.
+Schoeck himself did not harbor Nazi sympathies, but the angry Swiss reaction to his actions damaged his reputation and put great strain on him.
 He suffered a heart attack in March 1944, but continued to compose.
+In 2018, his Summer Night, Pastoral Intermezzo for Strings, Op.
+58, (1945), had its NY premiere at the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.